argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Add consciously written semver doc.

 Ease integration into external project:

+*   Enable debug in all bootstrap scripts.

+*   Boostrap file names do not make much:
+    *   `bootstrap_outside_venv.bash`
+    *   `bootstrap_inside_venv.bash` - sometimes we want to boostrap within existing `venv` (inside) but still for development (symlinks, not copies)

+*   How to deal with `dev_shell.bash` symlink in custom project?
+    This symlink (unlike inside `argrelay` itself) is not pointing into existing file within the repo, instead, it points into `argrelay` package which still has to be installed.

 *   There is constant need to distinguish:
     *   project_dir - the path to special dir (where venv is configured via relative path, artifacts generated, config files, etc.)